oguimbal/jcool-docs/demander/push.md

 ?> The uploaded document reference should look like `temp:XXXXX`

+!> An uploaded document reference can be used multiple times in a **single** call to `createDispute`, but it cannot be reused later.

 ### Option 3: Pre-upload each documents in multiple files

 There are cases where you could have two documents (say a `.jpg` and a `.pdf` file), which corresponds to a single document you want to upload.